leikoilja/ha-google-home/README.md

 ### Running in Home Assistant Docker container

-Make sure that you have your Home Assistant Container network set to `"host"`, as perscribed in the official docker installation for Home Assistant.
+Make sure that you have your Home Assistant Container network set to `host`, as perscribed in the official docker installation for Home Assistant.

 ## Lovelace Cards